 And also, it runs locally.

-I have a Mac mini at my house that I bought and I put it on there.
+I have a Mac Mini at my house that I bought and I put it on there.

 So that way it doesn't have access to my personal stuff.

-It's got its own email address, its own stuff.
+I have its own email address, its own stuff.

 It doesn't have my credit cards.

-It doesn't have, there's too many vulnerabilities to give it access to all my stuff.
+There's too many vulnerabilities to give it access to all my stuff.

-Oh, it was about strikes in Iran.
+Oh, it was about the strikes in Iran.

-Because it was about the Anthropic and Department of War beef between the two about whether or not Anthropic was going to be used by the Department of War.
+And he said that the strikes, because it was about the anthropic and Department of War beef between the two about whether or not anthropic was going to be used by the Department of War.

-And I was like, hey, are you sure that the strikes were last year?
+And he said that the strikes were last year, and I was like, Hey, are you sure that the strikes were last year?

 Because I don't think this actually happened last year.